To be a B.A.R.K. ranger, you must adhere to the B.A.R.K. code, and complete one of the following activities:

 Hang out on a boat with your pup.
 Go paddleboarding, out on a motorboat,

-When you post photos of your pets on social media site, be sure tag us and to use #BarkRanger or #CurecantiNationalRecreationArea.
+When you post photos of your pets on a social media site, be sure tag us and to use #BarkRanger or #CurecantiNationalRecreationArea.
 Browse photos of B.A.R.K.
 Rangers and join a community of thousands from across the nation and the world!